compbiozurich/UZH-BIO392/course-results/2020/Agshin-Balayev/day03-report.md

 We'd like to store the following information.
 You can decide to encode them counting by 0, 1, and closed/open at your convenience (but please specify).

 We have three genomic intervals.
 All intervals are 1000 nt long.
 They are contiguous (head to tail).
 All in the plus strand.
-The first one starts (we'd like to include the start nucleotide too) in positi$
+The first one starts (we'd like to include the start nucleotide too) in position 1000 of chr2.
+We don't have reads nor alignments, just scores (integers).
+Intervals A and B have a score of 0, and interval C has a score of 1000.
 ## Question 12: Can we store this in SAM file?
 Why / why not?
 Answer: Yes.
 This just means there're reads aligned on the interval C and not on interval A or B and these reads can be stored in SAM file.

 ## Question 13: Can we store this in a BED3?
 How (please write down the BED file)?
 Are we losing any information?
-Answer: Yes, but we would lose information about the score.
+Answer: Yes, but we would lose information about the score and the strand.

 ## Question 14: And in BED6?
 How?
 Are we losing any information?
 Answer: We can store it in BED6 without any information loss using 6 columns including the score.